mozilla/data-docs/concepts/profile/profile_creation.md

 Uninstalling the Firefox installation will not remove any profile data.

-**Note:** Removing a profile's directory while it is in use is not recommened and will lead to a corrupt state.
+**Note:** Removing a profile's directory while it is in use is not recommended and will lead to a corrupt state.

 ### Telemetry opt-out